weavc-org/deploy-examples/README.md

 ### deploy-examples

-Testing continuous integration & deployment stragies using python, github actions & docker swarm.
+Testing continuous integration & deployment strategies using python, github actions & docker swarm.
 This is made to demonstrate a 'production-like' docker stack where we have multiple containers doing different jobs, replicas load balancing and containers communicating with one another via overlay networks.

 The stack consists of
 - nginx reverse proxy ([`weavc-nginx`](https://github.com/weavc/weavc-nginx))